 - Basque is regarded as a linguistic isolate, that is, a natural language for which no relationship with any living or dead language has been found.

 - There are 13 ways to pronounce the sign “o” in French, and 9 ways to pronounce “ough” in English.

 - Spanish is the official language in countries in all 5 continents (yes, even in Oceania, as it’s an official language in Easter Island).

 7,000 languages means many interesting facts.
+These are just some of those with which Okodia’s professional translators are familiar.
 Do you know any that you can share with us?